mikee47/Sming-UPnP/README.rst

 An application implements their devices and services using these provided base classes.

-Manager
+DeviceHost
-   Implements SSDP discovery and notifcation supporting multiple root devices.
+   Implements SSDP discovery and notification supporting multiple root devices.
-   The application must implement this class and set the global `UPnP::manager` which is a reference to the class.
-This allows behaviour to be more easily customised.
+   The :library:`SSDP` library handles the protocol details.

 Device
    All devices are implemented using this base class, including root devices.